tarantool/docker/README.md

 ## What is Tarantool

-Tarantool is an in-memory computing platform which combines a Lua application server and a database management system.
+Tarantool is an in-memory computing platform that combines a Lua application server and a database management system.
 Read more about Tarantool at [tarantool.io](https://www.tarantool.io/en/developers/).

-## Quickstart
+## Quick start

 To try out Tarantool, run this command: